OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

 Unlike the dropdown menus, the meters/groups will not be separated by which of the four options just described apply.
 They will be displayed in alphabetical order.
 The menus should be searchable as with the meter/group dropdown menus for graphing.

 The pseudocode for setting the meter/group menus is (see [compatible unit code](#determining-compatible-units) on functions called) follows.
 The value gid is the group id of the group being worked on.
 Looking at src/client/app/components/ChartDataSelectComponent.tsx, esp. the getMeterCompatibilityForDropdown and equivalent group function will show how the graphing dropdown menus work and some ideas of how to do this.

+**Start Update**

+The code has deviated from the design in non-trivial ways.
+This is the only part of the design that had significant changes.
+Thus, the code has become the place to determine what was done and, hopefully, the comments are sufficient to explain what is done and why.
+Here are some of the significant changes:

+- The way deep meters used was insufficient.
+For example, if group B contains group A then changing group A impacts the deep meters of B. Thus, the state for groups other than the one being edited may not give the correct result.
+- There are two states for edit.
+The first is a copy of the global state for groups.
+This is updated during editing.
+It is only synced back to the global state if the admin saves the edits.
+The second is a copy of the edit state while decisions are made about the impact of a group change to meters or groups.
+This allows that state to be updated for new deep meters and change the default graphic unit to do the needed calculations and store the results.
+This state is only synced with the edit state if it is either okay or the admin accepts the impact of the group edit.
+It is not synced if the edit would lead to a group that had no possible default graphic unit.
+- The way deep meters was gotten was fixed up so it was safe to do for the group pages in case the rest of group state was not yet loaded.
+This could happen if the group page was refreshed and all state was retrieved.
+- Care in React dependencies had to be taken so the update of one group showed up on another group card.
+For example, creating a new group changes the possible groups that are seen when editing a different group.
+Since the cards are loaded at the start, this dependency is important.
+It is noted that a number of potential issues were avoided because saving group changes causes the window reload.
+If that is changed to only update state then it is likely more changes to catch the state changes will be needed.

+**End Update**

     // Determine compatibility of meter/group to the current group being worked on (currentGroup)
     // Get the currentGroup's compatible units.